 Enterprise Ethereum stays true to their public blockchain network; however, there are added permission features along with identity management to offer a permissioned network.
 Moreover, it increases the privacy level with private P2P transactions to increase scalability and performance.
-Furthermore, it also introduces different consensus protocols other than proof of work.
+Furthermore, it also introduces different consensus algorithms other than proof of work.

-So, Enterprise Ethereum won’t actually face the same problems as the public Ethereum such as privacy and scaling issues.
+So, Enterprise Ethereum won’t actually face the same problems as the public Ethereum, such as privacy and scaling issues.
 Furthermore, they can transact even faster than the typical 15-20 transactions per second speed of public Ethereum.

 Another great fact is that the network sizing really makes a huge difference as many enterprises have a closed environment.
 Moreover, this means it will only allow minimal participants in the system.
 That’s why you get more scalability and privacy in enterprise Ethereum.

-But don’t worry all your transactions would remain private as well, as long as your blockchain architecture has the feature.
+But don’t worry; all your transactions would remain private as well, as long as your blockchain architecture has the feature.

 The Enterprise Ethereum Alliance happens to be the front runner for the enterprise Ethereum blockchain.
 Furthermore, according to them, enterprise Ethereum is nothing more than just an extension to the public Ethereum.
-Therefore, it means, public Ethereum will get a lot of add-ons and have enterprise solution extensions to make work privately as well.
+Therefore, it means public Ethereum will get a lot of add-ons and have enterprise solution extensions to make work privately as well.

 So, in this case, they are adding authentication for entering the network.
 Also, they are using permissions for viewing the ledger.
 It’s because not all the participants would be able to see what other users are transacting in the ledger.